WingLim/MicFix/README.md

 - Supports headset plug/unplug.
 - Doesn't require `CodecCommander`, `hda-verb` or `alc-verb` to function.

+## Supported Devices

+The hda-verb command comes from [patch_realtek.c](https://github.com/torvalds/linux/blob/master/sound/pci/hda/patch_realtek.c), but because of the limited devices, only some of them were tested on MacOS.

+We would appreciate it if someone could help us test these devices.

+- ALC236
+- ALC255[Tested]
+- ALC256
+- ALC286
+- ALC288
+- ALC298

 ## Usage

 Note: Requires AppleALC version 1.5.4+ or the patch of commit [61e2bbf](https://github.com/acidanthera/AppleALC/commit/61e2bbfe74bf1c12ebf770ed4a9776a04a7758f2) applied.